A Guide to Psychology and its Practice

 In all of this, though, the concern should not be about impartiality because marriage counseling must be a cooperative process, not an adversarial process.
 The real concern must be for confidentiality, in any treatment modality.

-If one psychotherapist were to see you and your wife individually in addition to seeing you both as a couple, steps have to be taken to make sure that “secrets” emerging from the individual psychotherapy do not obstruct the couples sessions.
-Everything must come out into the open in the marriage counseling.
-There has to be an open agreement here about a waiver of confidentiality regarding information obtained in individual sessions.
-If either you or your wife do not feel comfortable with this, then you should be seeing a marriage counselor with no connection whatsoever to any of the individual psychotherapy.
+If one psychotherapist were to see you and your wife individually in addition to seeing you both as a couple, steps would have to be taken to make sure that “secrets” emerging from the individual psychotherapy would not obstruct the couples sessions.
+But because everything must come out into the open in the couples counseling, there would have to be an open agreement here about a waiver of confidentiality regarding information obtained in individual sessions.
+If either you or your wife did not feel comfortable with this, then both of you should be seeing a couples counselor who has no connection whatsoever to any of the individual psychotherapy either of you are doing.

-If one psychotherapist were to see both you and your wife, each in individual psychotherapy, information obtained from your wife in her sessions cannot be revealed to you without her written permission, and vice versa.
+If one psychotherapist were to see both you and your wife, each in individual psychotherapy, information obtained from you in your sessions could not be revealed to your wife without your written permission, and information obtained from your wife in her sessions could not be revealed to you without her written permission.

-Under these conditions, your wife’s psychotherapist chose to refer you for individual psychotherapy to someone else.
-Even though, technically, he gave you the wrong reasons, he made a clinically acceptable decision—at least, to a point.
-By referring you to his wife, however, rather than to some other person with no intimate connection to him, he opened the possibility of a breach of your confidentiality.
-If he and his wife “compare notes”—even casually—without your written authorization, they will make an ethical violation that, with your formal complaint to their licensing boards, could cause them to lose their licenses.
+Now, in your case, your wife’s psychotherapist chose not to see you in individual psychotherapy and to refer you for individual psychotherapy to someone else.
+By referring you to his wife, however, he opened the possibility of a breach of your confidentiality.
+That is, if he and his wife “compare notes”—even casually—without your written authorization, they will make an ethical violation that, with your formal complaint to their licensing boards, could cause them to lose their licenses.
+Thus your wife’s psychotherapist making a referral for you to his wife is a bad idea.

 Back to the list of questions